 We'll spend the final weeks on this project with collection of hashtag data (best practices), in-class research sessions for guidance, discussions about hashtags and metadata, posting drafts of arguments and other portions of the essays, conducting peer review, and finalizing the project using both the written word and the visual (from the hashtag materials).
 Within the essay, you will identify your methodology, which means that you will identify and define (relying on the Johns Hopkins articles) 2-3 critical models that you will use to assess the use of this hashtag.
 See the full instructions.

-On the final exam meeting day, everyone will present their research as a Pecha Kucha presentation.
+During the last regular class meeting and at the final exam meeting day, each student will present their research as a Pecha Kucha presentation.
+More instructions will be provided.

 Course Workload